aosavi/aosavi.github.io/_posts/2017-07-10-qualtrics-lti-grading.md

 1. If you've set up the Qualtrics bridge correctly, this redirect URL has the value of `1` attached to the `custom_grade` parameter (see instructions on [setting up the tool provider](https://github.com/renspoesse/qualtrics_lti_bridge/#setting-up-the-tool-provider-qualtrics)).
 1. Replace the `1` with the piped text, which will most likely result in `[URL]&custom_grade=${e://Field/custom_grade}`.

+## 3. Returning grades

-To make sure that your MOOC actually collects the grade, follow instructions on [setting up the tool consumer](https://github.com/renspoesse/qualtrics_lti_bridge/#setting-up-the-tool-consumer-coursera).
-That is, simply make sure you enable grading callbacks when setting up the LTI item in your MOOC.
+Of course, you'll want your MOOC to collect this grade.
+You can do this by following the instructions on [setting up the tool consumer](https://github.com/renspoesse/qualtrics_lti_bridge/#setting-up-the-tool-consumer-coursera).
+That is, simply make sure you enable grading callbacks when setting up the LTI item in your MOOC, and optionally, set the return URL.

 Happy grading!